Royal forest: Officers

 The justices of the forest were the justices in eyre and the verderers.

 The chief royal official was the warden.
 As he was often an eminent and preoccupied magnate, his powers were frequently exercised by a deputy.
 He supervised the foresters and under-foresters, who personally went about preserving the forest and game and apprehending offenders against the law.
 The agisters supervised pannage and agistment and collected any fees thereto appertaining.
-The nomenclature of the officers can be somewhat confusing: the rank immediately below the constable were referred to as foresters-in-fee, or, later, woodwards, who held land in the forest in exchange for a rent, and advised the warden.
+The nomenclature of the officers can be somewhat confusing: the rank immediately below the constable was referred to as foresters-in-fee, or, later, woodwards, who held land in the forest in exchange for rent, and advised the warden.
 They exercised various privileges within their bailiwicks.
 Their subordinates were the under-foresters, later referred to as rangers.
 The rangers are sometimes said to be patrollers of the purlieu.

 Another group, called serjeants-in-fee, and later, foresters-in-fee (not to be confused with the above), held small estates in return for their service in patrolling the forest and apprehending offenders.

 The forests also had surveyors, who determined the boundaries of the forest, and regarders.
 These last reported to the court of justice-seat and investigated encroachments on the forest and invasion of royal rights, such as assarting.
 While their visits were infrequent, due to the interval of time between courts, they provided a check against collusion between the foresters and local offenders.